glossary

 Hypertrichosis

-Paradoxical hair growth, also known as hypertrichosis, refers to the phenomenon in which, after hair removal treatment, particularly laser treatments or light therapies, instead of the expected hair reduction, there is increased hair growth in the…
+Paradoxical hair growth, also known as hypertrichosis, refers to the phenomenon where, after hair removal treatment, especially laser treatments or light therapies, instead of the expected hair reduction, increased hair growth occurs in the…

 Hypotrichosis